shahid4003/moorhouse/src/data/pages/services.md

 ---
 title: Services
-slug: /services
+slug: services
 published: true
 sections:
   - type: single-hero
     title: Our Services
+    description:
-    description: Whether you're looking to refresh your space or create a new look, our team can help with a range of painting services.
+      Whether you're looking to refresh your space or create a new look, our team can help with a range of painting services.
     bgImage: /choosing-wall-paints-17.jpg
   - type: rich-text
     heading: Quality Painting Services for Lasting Beauty and Durability.
+    content:
-    content: Whether you're looking to refresh your space or create a new look, our team can help with a range of painting services.
+      Whether you're looking to refresh your space or create a new look, our team can help with a range of painting services.
 We promise to give you high-quality painting services that are tailored to your specific needs, and our work process is set up to make sure we always keep that promise.